Sharing data in emails or texts is not secure but using Dashlane's Sharing Center is.

 - Your recipient’s computers or devices

-Sharing this information through instant messaging apps also is insecure, as the information is usually not encrypted and is sent in plain text on the network.
-This means your information can be read by the company running the messaging service and conversations are also generally saved in the history by these applications.
+Sharing this information through instant messaging apps is also insecure since the information is usually not encrypted and is sent in plain text on the network.
+This means your information can be read by the company running the messaging service, and conversations are also generally saved in the history by these applications.

 Whenever you share data, the data is encrypted and decrypted using a public-key (or asymmetric) cryptography protocol.
 Each Dashlane user has a set of two keys that are generated for them upon creating their account:

 - A unique public key that is used to encrypt the data that others share with you.
 If for instance, you share a password with another Dashlane user, Dashlane will encrypt the password using the public key of that user.
 If someone shares a password with you, the item that they share with you will be encrypted using your public key.